yukitsuji/behavior_cloning/README.md

 From Datasets, I useed "center/left/right Image" and "steering"

 # Data Augmentation
-Original Datasets was made at Track 1, which environment is stable in terms of Brightness, Shadow or So there are possible to overfitting.
+Original Datasets was made at Track 1, which environment is stable in terms of Brightness, Shadow, and so on.
+So there are possible to overfitting.

+## choose camera place
+Datasets have image from "center", "left", "right" place.
+By using "left" and "right" camera, The model could learn the situation how to recover from side.
+So when choosing left camera, add steering value to 0.25.
+When choosing right camera, subtract steering value to 0.25.

 ## Horizontal Flip
 to make left turn and right the same number, Flip images randomly.